Furmuly/Furmuly/README.md

 ### Hi there 👋
-<- As you can see right there my name is Nabila, I am a young IT developer who has step into the world of coding not long ago, I love to discover and learn new concepts and coding languages and am trying every day to get better at what I love.
+⬅️ As you can see right there my name is Nabila, I am a young IT developer who has step into the world of coding not long ago, I love to discover and learn new concepts and coding languages and am trying every day to get better at what I love.
 ## :computer: I'am currently doing an apprenticeship at Jobtrek
 ## 🌱 I’m currently learning laravel
-## ⌨ I’m working on a E-commerce project built with laravel
+## :package: I’m working on a E-commerce project built with laravel
 ## ✉ How to reach me: nabila.furmuly@jobtrek.ch

 <!--